ABeaujet/CalypsoInspector/README.md

 Each public transport operator has its own ticketing policy and thus card structure.
 But in practice, LFIs don't change that much, and the content should be parsed quite nicely out of the box (except for route and stop names which are network dependant).

-For optimal results, copy and customize `CalypsoLille.xml` with your own card structure (maybe you'll find some PDFs here and there from your network operator).
+For optimal results, copy and customize `networks/250/149/cardstruct.xml` with your own card structure (maybe you'll find some PDFs here and there from your network operator).
-Then, copy and customize `TopoLille.xml` to add your own metro/bus/... stops and routes.
-Again, interesting PDFs can be found laying on non .htaccess protected directories.
+Then, copy and customize `networks/250/149/topology.xml` to add your own metro/bus/... stops and routes.
+Again, interesting PDFs can be found in non .htaccess protected directories.
+Time to put your Google-fu to the test ;)

 # CalypsoFileFinder: